EddieHubCommunity/support/README.md

 You volunteer to help that person and pair on it.
 You fix it.
 They're super happy.

 The unfortunate thing about this is that it lacks a write-up on what was used.
-It's important to know the articles that were used for refence purpose.
+It's important to know the articles that were used for reference purpose.
 This is where a GitHub issue queue comes in.
 That way, folks could Google for somebody with the same problem!

 Unfortunately, StackOverflow has a bit of a broken reputation system where folks with the "worst accepted answer" can actually start to get privileges to do more things.